rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 > [!DANGER]
 > Each upgrade using Kubespray *must* only be between one minor version and the procedure for each is sometimes *radically* different than the previous based on changes to the source, versioning, tagging, releasing, and other whims of project members.
 There is absolutely *zero* order in this chaos (at least enough to be procedurally executed or implemented in any sort of automation.)

-1. Determine the current Kubespray version
+1. Determine the current Kubespray version (always image label)
-	1. Check the image label
-	2. Check the tagged release of the `kubespray` submodule
 2. Determine the current versions of everything Kubespray installed
-	1. Kubernetes will be `kube_version` or in `Dockerfile`
+3. Evaluate impact of any version changes from current versions
-3. Identify any custom changes (patches) to the Kubespray source diverting from upstream
+4. Identify current custom changes (patches) to the Kubespray source diverting from upstream
-4. Determine the next minor Kubespray version (***never more than one version***)
+5. Determine the next minor Kubespray version (***never more than one version***)
-5. Study the new version to determine changes—especially to core components
+6. Study the new version to determine changes—especially to core components
+7. Compare custom changes (patches) to next Kubespray source release (files, changed inventory org, etc.)
 ## Tips and caveats

 - Kubespray cannot be used to regress a version.
+- Kubespray image label/tag does not directly correspond to source repo `release` tags
 - Kubespray *only* supports upgrading one minor version at a time.
 - Kubernetes and Kubespray versions have nothing to do with one another.
 - Kubespray minor versions are triggered from *any* change to k8s or other dependency.